 Abstract form leaves the content of the work open to interpretation.
 It stirs the memory; it may look vaguely familiar, but the best forms resist the specific.
 I title the sculptures mostly for identification purposes.
 I expect viewers to identify the work for themselves, to discover their own meaning.

-© Photograph to left by Peter Foe.
+© Photograph by Peter Foe.